 Because SMS automations are triggered by subscriber behavior (e.g., subscribing to texts, abandoning a cart, etc.), they are some of the most contextual messages you can send—which often leads to higher conversion rates.

-- Take advantage of wait for event branching to customize your messaging strategy to subscriber actions--like placing an order or responding to one of your messages.
+- Take advantage of subscriber event splits to customize your messaging strategy to subscriber actions--like placing an order or responding to one of your messages.

 - Use trigger event splits to easily visualize and build unique pathways determined by subscriber and product conditions -- all within a single flow.